-When it comes to the quest for success, be it in your career or as a side-hustler, solopreneur or even a parent, it is all too easy to be so focused on future plans and objectives and where it is you want to get to that you simply forget to pause and take stock of the here and now.
-However, making a conscious effort to bring your attention to that which is happening in the present, including your thoughts and feelings, can have wide reaching benefits especially when it comes to your mental wellbeing.
+When it comes to the quest for success, be it in your career, as a business owner or even a parent, it is all too easy to be so focused on future plans and objectives and where it is you want to get to that you simply forget to pause and take stock of the here and now.
+However, making a conscious effort to bring your attention to that which is happening in the present, including your thoughts and feelings, can have wide-reaching benefits especially when it comes to your mental wellbeing and resilience.

 What is mindfulness?

 Mindfulness can be summarised in its simplest form as having a direct, by the moment awareness of what is happening in and around us, both physically and emotionally.
 It is about becoming aware of the world around us through the activation of all of our senses, accompanied by an awareness of our thoughts and feelings.
 In doing this, we change our perspectives, which can help us to transform ourselves and our lives.

 There is, in reality, far more to mindfulness than that, and we will be exploring this in more detail in future articles.

 First and foremost, mindfulness allows you to simply enjoy being present – something that we all too easily forget to do in the hectic, modern world.
 As a result, you are able to become attuned to everything that experience, which can give you a tremendous sense of being truly alive.

 As you become more mindful, you are able to develop a deeper awareness of your stream of thoughts and feelings.
 Once you begin to do this, you can then detach yourself from them and gain an outside perspective on the negative patterns of thoughts that you become entangled in.

 This awareness can help you to develop a healthier approach to the challenges you face in your day to day life, which in turn can help you to recognise and deal with stress, anxiety and triggers of depression at an early stage.

 How can I practice mindfulness?